turingschool-projects/kwk-level3-swift/sessions/storyboard_slides.markdown

 * Drag and drop the image from your finder, into the '2x' box right above 'iPad App, iOS 7 - 11 76pt'

 ^ MODEL: Go to google, image search for a 152x152 image (select tools, then exact size to set this preference) Select and save an image to desktop.
 In Xcode, click on `Assets.xcassets`, then `AppIcon`.
 With both Xcode and Finder windows visible, drag image file from Finder into the 2x box above 'iPad App, iOS 7 - 11 76pt'.
 To make sure it works on all iPads, we should really do the right thing and also drop a 76x76 image in the 1x box.
+Visit https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/ for more info on sizes and tips for great icons from Apple!

 ---